The Male Body Image

 1970’s: cosmetic surgery of the penile-lengthening variety was performed, Playgirl magazine was launched, Stallone’s movie ‘Rocky’ was a hit and the Chippendales hit the scene

 1980’s: Schwarzenegger as Conan the Barbarian and Stallone as Rambo became hero’s, Calvin Klein begins 'underwear and cologne' campaigns aimed at men.
-The Body Shop launches a range of male cosmetics, penile-widening surgery is introduced and Men’s fitness and Men’s Health magazines were published.
+The Body Shop launched a range of male cosmetics, penile-widening surgery is introduced and Men’s fitness and Men’s Health magazines were published.

 Wonder what some of our yesterday's hero's look like today?